Mohammed-Alhassni/frontEnd-crimeReportingSystem/README.md

 ## How to deploy?
--run "firebase init"
+- run "firebase init"
--configure for hosting and link your firebase account using the cli.
+- configure for hosting and link your firebase account using the cli.
--public folder is the build folder (which should be "dist").
+- public folder is the build folder (which should be "dist").
--after creating the build file using "npm run build", now you can deploy the it using "firebase deploy" command.
+- after creating the build file using "npm run build", now you can deploy the it using "firebase deploy" command.
--